cucerdariancatalin/SimplePrograms/README.md

 [Here](ConsoleCalc.java) you can see the implementation of a simple calculator in Java.
 You can enter an unlimited number of numbers and perform various mathemathical operations with them.

 ## ExchangedValues ##
-[Here](ExchangedValues.java) you can see how to exchange values between two variables without using a third in Java.
+[Here](ExchangedValues.java) you can see how to exchange values between two variables without using a third in Java and [here](ExchangedValues.kt) in Kotlin.

 ## Factorial ##
 In mathematics, the factorial of a positive integer n, denoted by n!, is the product of all positive integers less than or equal to n: